 Step 1: Preparation for the Application

 The first stage is to look for the local Child Support Division.
-The Office of the Attorney General can file for child support.
+The Office of the Lawyer General can file for child support.
 You can also contact the country prosecutor’s Title IV-D child support office.

 Step 2: Meet the Lawyer